dnanexus/dxfuse/README.md

 # Writeable mode (with limitations)

-Creating new files and uploading them to the platform is allowed when dxfuse is mounted with the `-limitedWrite` flag.
-Writing to files is **append only**, and any non-sequential writes will return `ENOTSUP`.
+Creating and writing to files is allowed when dxfuse is mounted with the `-limitedWrite` flag.
+Writing to files is **append only**.
+Any non-sequential writes will return `ENOTSUP`.
 Seeking or reading from is not permitted while a file is being written.

-**NOTE `dxfuse -limitedWrite` mode was primarly designed and written to support spark file output**
+**NOTE `dxfuse -limitedWrite` mode was primarly designed to support spark file output**

 ## Supported operations

-`-limitedWrite` mode also enables the following operations: rename (mv), unlink (rm), mkdir (see below), and rmdir.
+`-limitedWrite` mode also enables the following operations: rename (mv), unlink (rm), mkdir (see below), and rmdir (empty folders only).
 Rewriting existing files is not permitted, nor is truncating existing files.

 ### mkdir behavior